gabrieldep/McDonaldsTest/README.md

 ## Documentation

 This solution is composed by 3 solutions.

-The first is a Web Api developed with Dotnet 6.0.
+### Web Api developed with Dotnet 6.0
 This api have only one endpoint that communicates with a RabbitMQ server.
-### Request
+#### Request
 `POST /thing/`

     curl -i -H 'Token: token' https://localhost:7027/api/Orders/PostOrder